kjhealy/workflow-paper/plain-person-text.md

 While very powerful and flexible, Emacs can be annoying.
 Indeed, to many people encountering it for the first time---especially those used to standard applications on Windows or Mac OS---its conventions seem bizarre and byzantine.
 As applications go, Emacs is quite ancient.
 The first version was written by Richard Stallman in the 1970s.
 Because it evolved in a much earlier era of computing (before the development of decent graphical displays, for instance, and window managers, and possibly also fire), it doesn't share many of the conventions of modern applications.
 Like most powerful text editors, Emacs offers many opportunities to waste your time learning its particular conventions, tweaking its settings, and generally customizing it.
 There are several good alternatives on each major platform, and I discuss some of them below.

 Given all that, why mention it in the first place?
 Partly because it's the editor I use.
 Partly because it is available for all of the main desktop and laptop computing plaforms.
 And partly becuase it is very, *very* good at doing what I want it to do.
-In a modern computing environment there are many good reasons to use something like RStudio, or TextMate, or Sublime Text instead of Emacs (I return to these alternatives below).
-You will do fine if you prefer those instead.
+There are many good reasons to use something like [TextMate](https://macromates.com/download), or [Sublime Text](https://www.sublimetext.com) instead of Emacs (I return to these alternatives below).
+Similarly, when doing data analysis with
+R, you may just want to use the
+[RStudio environment](http://rstudio.com).
+You will do fine if you prefer these alternatives.
+You will do fine if you go with these alternatives.

 ### Write in Markdown ###